xpgram/advance-wars/docs/design essays/how-to-play-explicators.md

 [ ] [ ]
 Dev tools
-[show a montage of Flare animation pausing, open shops anywhere, the devlog retrieved from the console prettified by some text editor, maybe the extra-resolution view]
+[show a montage of Flare animation pausing, open shops anywhere, the devlog retrieved from the console prettified by some text editor, maybe the extra-camera-bounds view]
 *These are automatically disabled in public builds.

 ### Other Modes

-[ ] [ ]
+[-] [ ]
 Map Editor
 [dev only, but you know]
+[I want to evoke the random-built maps of yore]
+[My map editor set is based on Jay Islands, maybe I could connect the footage?
+Like, "look! you can change the map!"]

 [ ] [ ]
 Rigs can build stuff